oroinc/documentation/frontend/javascript/js-unittests.rst

     npm install

-Where the `--prefix` parameter specifies the relative path to the `platform/build` directory.

 Configuration
 -------------

-Configuration for the test-run is placed in `build/karma.config.js.dist`.
+Configuration for the test-run is placed in `karma.config.js.dist` file on the root directory of the application.

 .. hint:: See more information in the official |Karma documentation|.

-It can be useful to create a separate configuration file by copying the `./vendor/oro/platform/build/karma.config.js.dist` file to `karma.config.js` and modifying it.
+It can be useful to create a separate configuration file by copying the `karma.config.js.dist` file to `karma.config.js` and modifying it.

 Running
 -------